Back to Living Real Change

 Outpatients are usually not as ill as inpatients, so speech and voice rehabilitation, rather than swallowing therapy, can be more intensive.
 Typically, speech therapy occurs several times a week for about 45 minutes to an hour per session.

 In an outpatient setting, the SLP will conduct an evaluation, discuss the patient’s symptoms and areas of difficulty, and then perform testing based on areas that have changed since a patient’s medical diagnosis.
-“If a person has difficulty with word finding, we might show them photos or train them on strategies to use when learning to name photos or items,” says Aleshire.
+“If a person has difficulty with word finding, we might show them photos or train them on strategies to use when learning to name photos or items,” Aleshire says.
 “At higher levels, we might have them engage in conversational tasks, using these strategies at a conversation level.”

 A number of patients are considered “professional voice users,” such as sales representatives, teachers, singers and actors.
-“They will come in extremely frustrated and worry they won’t be able to continue the job they love,” explains Aleshire.
+“They will come in extremely frustrated and worry they won’t be able to continue the job they love,” Aleshire explains.
 “When they’ve gone through a therapy program, they leave feeling confident with their voice and if they maintain it, they’ll be able to stay in their jobs way down the road.”

 Aleshire’s favorite part of her job is seeing patients leave with a renewed sense of confidence in their ability to communicate.
 “My favorite part of my job is being able to follow someone and see success,” she says.
 “It is extremely rewarding to see people come in speaking very softly and leave with a nice, strong, healthy voice.”